rackerlabs/design-system/_component_design/description-list.md

 You can use icons, compact tertiary buttons, and text links in description lists.

-- Use icons to make the key value lists easier to scan.
+- Use icons to make the description lists easier to scan.
 - Use compact tertiary buttons when you want users to trigger an action.
 - Use a link when you want users to navigate.